apache/cloudstack-docs-admin/source/administration.rst

    always add more hosts later.
 For an overview of what a host is, see About Hosts.

-   Note
-   ----

-   When you add a hypervisor host to CloudStack, the host must not have any VMs already running.
+   .. note:: When you add a hypervisor host to CloudStack, the host must not have any VMs already running.

    Before you can configure the host, you need to install the hypervisor